 Parent and child fostering (P&C)

-Step down fostering
+Step through fostering

-Disability and Special Needs fostering
+Disability and additional needs fostering

-What is Kinship Care?
+What is kinship care?

 Kinship care occurs when parents are unable to provide adequate care for their children and their family members or friends step in to help rather than foster carers.
 Kinship care arrangements are often informal, but many of them involve varying degrees of state involvement or oversight.

 If you’d like more information about the different types of fostering, or if you have any questions about how to become a foster parent, feel free to get in touch with us today.
 Our team of friendly experts will be happy to answer you.